 Bulgaria is located in southeastern Europe.
-It shares borders with the Black Sea, Yugoslavia, Romania, Turkey, and Greece.
+It shares borders with the Black Sea, Macedonia, Serbia, Romania, Turkey, and Greece.
 It has a population of 7,029,349.
 People have inhabited this area for the last 1.4 million years.
 During this time, it has been under Bulgarian, Byzantine, Ottoman, and Communist rule.
 Despite all of these changes, the major urban areas in this country have remained important cultural and economic centers.
 Today, the majority of Bulgaria's population lives in cities.
 This article looks at the top 5 most populated cities in Bulgaria.

 The Biggest Cities Of Bulgaria